nickolasburr/keuka/README.md

 # Keuka

-Keuka is a key exchange utility for analyzing and modifying certificate and key information during SSL/TLS handshakes.
+Keuka is a utility for analyzing and modifying certificate and key information during SSL/TLS handshakes.

 ## Installation